kadena-marketing/doctest/docs/api/service-api/get-block.md

 # Get block header and payload

-You can use the `/block` API endpointsto  return whole blocks—headers and payloads—from the chain database.
+You can use the `/block` API endpoint to return full blocks—that is, headers and payloads—from the chain database.
 Generally, blocks are returned in **ascending** order and include orphaned blocks.

-If you only want to query blocks that are included in the winning branch of the chain, you can call the `branch` endpoints.
+If you only want to retrieve blocks that are included in the winning branch of the chain, you can call the `/block/branch` endpoint.
 Branch endpoints return blocks in **descending** order starting from the leafs of branches of the block chain.

 Blocks are returned in only one format, with block headers and payloads in JSON encoding.